What are the compliance provisions when a husband is incarcerated?

 Answer:

-I suggest calling the local clerk of courts to see if he will be required to attend a hearing, as procedures vary by court.
+I recommend contacting the local clerk of courts to determine if the husband must attend a hearing, as procedures can vary by court.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.